kxychin/HomeChef/README.md

 Pre requisties : you need to have node and expo framework installed in the computer

-Version that is used to developed this application Node version : v18.6.0 Expo Version : 4.9.1
+Version that is used to developed this application Node version : v18.6.0 Expo SDK Version : 46.0.8

 Please clone the repository